wkasdorp/forest-2-domains/README.md

 incoming traffic allowing only Remote Desktop Protocol (RDP).
 You can edit the NSG manually to permit traffic from your datacenters only.
 With VNET peering it is easy to connect different VNETs in the same Azure Region, so the fact that a dedicated VNET is used here is not a connectivity limitation anymore.

 The Domain Controllers are placed in an Availability Set to maximize uptime.
 Each domain has its own Availability set.
-A new storage account is created with an auto-generated name.
-The storage account is of type "Premium" to allow VMs to use fast SSD storage.
-You can pick the replication scope of the storage account.
-The list of VM types is pre-populated with types that are suitable for DCs, from very small to large.
-Be careful, not all combinations of storage account type and VM type are possible.
-Deploy SSD VMs only to an Premium storage account, and "normal" VMs to a non-premium storage account.
+The VMs are provisioned with managed disks.
+The disk type (Standard or Premium) is derived from the VM size.
+If the name contains "DS", a Premium (SSD) disk used.
+Otherwise, a Standard (HDD) type is used.

 Most template parameters have sensible defaults.
 You will get a forest root of _contoso.com_, a child domain called _child.contoso.com_, two